nobodyscripts/LeafBlowerScript/Readme.md

 If set takes you to the boss when run.
 Equips a loadout for nuclear fuel, resets to default loadout when canceled.

-Home: WW mode - Set the bosses you would like to farm and then this script will keep the SS reset screen loaded while you farm and reset when it can.
-Will abort when you die.
-Prefer F8 for GF/SS and F9 for WW if farming for longer periods.

 ## Notes

 Sleep times might need adjusting for your pc, so increase them as needed if